Site under construction!

 Their flight in some ways continued a tradition of immersion into the wilderness in what the Bakongo people called the “mfinda.”

 Through this space, we will travel to places of refuge within the natural world.
-We begin with an invocation from the South Carolina coast.

-Return pose (balancing the glide)
+(balancing the glide)

 eyes downward, stepping forward with right foot toes pointing left